MASSHUU12/godot-confirma/addons/confirma/docs/SETUP.md

 ## Running tests from the editor

-> Note: Tests run from the editor execute much faster.

 After activating the plugin, a "Confirma" button should appear in the bottom panel of the editor.
 Through this button, you can activate tests, and view their results.

 ## Running tests via Visual Studio Code